spitsh/spitsh/README.md

 **Sp**ook **i**n **t**he **Sh**ell (Spit or Spit-sh), is Perl-6-like
 language and compiler for producing modular, dynamic and testable shell scripts.
-Its purpose is to specify and test configuration and procedures for modern UNIX-like systems. **It's very new and experimental and doesn't do a lot yet**.
+Its purpose is to specify and test configurations for modern UNIX-like systems. **It's very new and experimental and doesn't do a lot yet**.

 ## Where it fits